lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Murphy, Andrew R. Prodigal Nation: Moral Decline and Divine Punishment from New England to 9/11.
 Oxford University Press, 2009.

+Noll, Mark A. _America's Book: The Rise and Decline of a Bible Civilization, 1794--1911_.
+Oxford University Press, 2022.

+———. _The Civil War as a Theological Crisis_.
+University of North Carolina Press, 2006.

-Noll, Mark A., ed.
-God and Mammon: Protestants, Money, and the Market, 1790-1860.
+———, ed. _God and Mammon: Protestants, Money, and the Market, 1790--1860_.
 Oxford University Press, 2002.

-———.
-In the Beginning Was the Word: The Bible in American Public Life, 1492-1783.
+———. _In the Beginning Was the Word: The Bible in American Public Life_, 1492--1783.
 Oxford University Press, 2016.

 ———.
 “Presidential Death and the Bible: 1799, 1865, 1881.”
 Atlanta, 2016.

-———.
-The Civil War as a Theological Crisis.
-University of North Carolina Press, 2006.

 Nord, David Paul.
 Communities of Journalism: A History of American Newspapers and Their Readers.
 University of Illinois Press, 2001.

 ———.
 Faith in Reading: Religious Publishing and the Birth of Mass Media in America.
 Religion in America Series.
 Oxford University Press, 2004.

-Perry, Samuel L. “Whitewashing Evangelical Scripture: The Case of Slavery and Antisemitism in the English Standard Version.”
-Journal of the American Academy of Religion 89, no. 2 (July 7, 2021): 612–43. https://doi.org/10.1093/jaarel/lfab054.
+Perry, Samuel L. “Whitewashing Evangelical Scripture: The Case of Slavery and Antisemitism in the English Standard Version.” _Journal of the American Academy of Religion_ 89, no. 2 (2021): 612–43. <https://doi.org/10.1093/jaarel/lfab054>.

 Perry, Seth.
 Bible Culture and Authority in the Early United States.
 Princeton University Press, 2018.